probprog/CSCS-summer-school-2017/README.md

 ```

 Beware: this can take some time (approximately 15 minutes over a fast LAN connection), so it might be a good idea to start pulling this image as soon as possible before the exercise sessions.

+### Optional: Install `nvidia-docker`

+If you have CUDA available, you can also install a Docker engine supporting NVIDIA GPUs.
+This will significantly speed up the neural network training phase, although the exercises we will cover already run fast enough without this.

+Please follow instructions at the [nvidia-docker repository](https://github.com/NVIDIA/nvidia-docker).

+## Step 2: